yzrzya1/single-spa-portal-sample/README.md

 ## How to run this project

 1. Clone this project
-2. Jump into each app folder
+2. Apps Folder Structure and Port

     - app1React - (port 9001)
     - app2Angular - (port 9002)